 There are no batteries involved with this little baby, just a simple twist is all that’s required.
 In fact, it’s so easy my cat uses it to scare away the neighbourhood toms.

-If you’re looking for something more sophisticated than a simple twist timer like the Gardena reviewed below, then consider this cracking fully-auto battery-powered entry from Amazon player OMORC.
-For the price (under £25), it offers loads of handy automation like daily timers (every day to odd days), length of watering, plus a rain delay button which you need to manually tap if precipitation is on the horizon.
-It also has a child lock so youngsters can’t screw things up.
+If you’re looking for something more sophisticated than a simple twist timer like the Gardena reviewed above, then consider this fully-auto battery-powered entry from Amazon player Johgee.
+For the price (under £30), it offers loads of handy automation like daily timers (every day to odd days), length of watering, plus a rain delay button which you need to manually tap if precipitation is on the horizon.
+It also has a child lock so youngsters can’t mess things up.

 This is an ideal system to use when going away for a period of time.
-Just make sure it’s all connected to your sprinkler or irrigation system and rest in the knowledge that you won’t come home to an arid landscape.
-An excellent value timer that isn’t an Amazon top seller for nothing.
+Just make sure it’s all connected to your sprinkler or irrigation system and the tap is in the open position, and rest in the knowledge that you won’t come home to an arid landscape.

-You can compare this watering system to the one below in T3's OMORC Water Timer vs Gardena Water Timer comparison feature.
+You can compare an identical watering system to this one with the Gardena model below in T3's OMORC Water Timer vs Gardena Water Timer (opens in new tab) comparison feature.